jarviscanada/jarvis_data_eng_KevinSubhash/linux_sql/README.md

 Contains queries to get more information from the database such as getting the average memory usage.

 ## Database Modeling
-Describe the schema of each table using markdown table syntax (do not put any sql code) `host_info`:
+`host_info`:

 | Attribute | Description |